ichen-lab-ucsb/SCAPE-BYO/kseq_tools/README.md

 ## Tool for calculating k-Seq data over a set of rounds whose corresponding DNA has been sequenced.

-We expect future versions of this script to be updated/included with additional tools and a slightly improved algorithm.
-As it is used in a publication, however, v0.1 of the peak_pather script will remain here for posterity.

 ### Goal:

 The kseq_tools calculates catalytic kinetics for a population of sequences, using the k-seq methodology.
 Takes a k-seq 'start round' and a list of additional rounds (each corresponding to selection under known conditions);
-gives predicted constants A and k*t for catalysis following [surviving fraction] = A(1-Exp(-k*[S]*t)).
+gives predicted constants A and k&ast;t for catalysis following [surviving fraction] = A(1-Exp(-k*[S]*t)).
 If generally confused over use, see example use case given on SCAPE-BYO readme [here](https://github.com/ichen-lab-ucsb/SCAPE-BYO/blob/master/README.md).